A future present with earlier diagnoses Detecting it early changes everything

 Lucia Carril Ajuria

 Medical Oncology Specialist from the Hospital 12 de Octubre in Madrid, specializing in genitourinary tumors.
-Participant in clinical and translational research projects at the Gustave Roussy Institute in Paris.
+She has participated in clinical and translational research projects at Gustave Roussy Institute in Paris, in the areas of renal cancer and immunomonitoring.

-PhD from the Complutense University of Madrid with Cum Laude distinction.
-She holds a University Diploma in Clinical Oncology and a European Diploma in clinical and translational cancer research from the University of Paris-Saclay.
+She holds a PhD from the Complutense University of Madrid, graduating with highest honors (Cum Laude).
+She also holds a University Diploma in Clinical Oncology and a European Diploma in Clinical and Translational Cancer Research from Paris-Saclay University.

-She currently works as a medical oncologist at Saint-Pierre University Hospital in Brussels and at the Early Diagnosis Unit.
+Currently, she works as a medical oncologist at Saint-Pierre University Hospital in Brussels and in the Unidad de Diagnostico Precoz.

 Lucia Carril Ajuria